cjber/semantic-catalogue/reports/DOCS.md

 and indexed for fast retrieval.

-To optimise the accuracy of search results, dataset descriptions were 'chunked' into segments of 1024 tokens.
-Chunking ensures that specific, relevant parts of a document can be accurately matched with a user's query, increasing the likelihood of retrieving pertinent datasets.
+To optimise the accuracy of search results, dataset descriptions were ‘chunked’ into segments of 1024 tokens.
+Chunking ensures that specific, relevant parts of a document can be accurately matched with a user’s query, increasing the likelihood of retrieving pertinent datasets.
 Additionally, chunking helps in dealing with large documents by breaking them down into more manageable and contextually relevant pieces.